terasut-num/library-bookmarklet/README.md

 ---

+## Bookmarklet Installation & Usage

+This JavaScript code can be used as a bookmarklet so that you can easily activate it while browsing any article webpage.
+Follow these steps to add and use the bookmarklet in your browser:

+### Step 1: Use the Bookmarklet Code in my Github repo

+Note: For bookmarklet use, the code should be minified (all on one line without extra spaces or line breaks).
+You can use the Bookmarklet Code in my GitHub Repository.

+### Step 2: Create a New Bookmark
+1. **In your browser, open the bookmarks manager or the bookmark bar.**

+2. **Create a new bookmark:**
+   - Name: Choose a descriptive name like "Primo DOI Search".
+   - URL/Location: Paste the entire bookmarklet code (starting with javascript:) into the URL field.
+   - Save the bookmark.

+### Step 3: Using the Bookmarklet
+   - **Navigate to an article page:** When you are on a webpage with an article (or any page that might contain a DOI), simply click the "Primo DOI Search" bookmark.
+   - **Automatic Execution:**
+	The bookmarklet will run the script, attempt to extract the DOI, and if successful, open a new window with the Primo search results.
+   - **Alerts:**
+	If the script cannot find a DOI, an alert will inform you that no DOI was found on the current page.

+This method allows you to seamlessly integrate the Primo DOI search functionality into your regular browsing experience, saving time and simplifying your research workflow.

+---

 ## Conclusion
 The Primo DOI Search Utility automates the task of DOI extraction and Primo search initiation, making it an invaluable tool for researchers.
 Its multi-method approach ensures high reliability, and its modular design supports easy maintenance and future enhancements.
+By converting the script into a bookmarklet, users can quickly trigger a search from any article webpage with minimal effort.

 ---
 ---
 # Project II: EZproxy-bookmarklet
 ## How to use this bookmarklet?